 • Don't let children stand in front of an open refrigerator while they are deciding what they want to eat.
 Every time you open a refrigerator door, the compressor has to run for 8-10 minutes to keep the inside cold.

 • When you are ready to replace an appliance, purchase an ENERGY STAR model.
 ENERGY STAR appliances are between 15 percent and 40 percent more efficient than older models, and will save you energy for years to come.

-• Replace incandescent lights with compact fluorescent bulbs (CFLs).
-Newer CFLs consume about 25 percent of the energy incandescent lights use and last ten times longer, yet produce the same amount of light.
-If you replace just five 100-watt incandescent bulbs with five comparable 23-watt CFLs, you will save about $100 over three years.
+• Replace incandescent lights with compact fluorescent bulbs (CFLs) or light emitting diodes (LEDs).
+Newer CFLs consume about 25 percent of the energy incandescent lights use and LEDs consume about 13 percent, yet produce the same amount of light.
+CFLS last 7 times longer and LEDs last 40 times longer than incandescent lights.

 • Try hanging clothes outside to dry (they will smell better too).